Homogenization for Deterministic Maps and Multiplicative Noise: Numerical validation

 \section{Numerical validation}

 In this section, we illustrate Theorem~\ref{thm-mult_map} with a numerical simulation of a suitable fast-slow map.
-For the fast dynamics we could consider a Pomeau-Manneville intermittent map as in~\eqref{eq-PM}, with $\gamma\in[0,\frac12)$ so that the WIP and LDP are satisfied.
+For the fast dynamics we could consider a Pomeau-Manneville intermittent map as in~\eqref{eq-PM}, with $\gamma\in[0,\frac12)$ so that the WIP is satisfied.
 In order to satisfy the centering condition $\int_\Lambda f_0\,d\mu=0$, it is more convenient to work with the following modified version of the map in~\eqref{eq-PM}: